maquadir/PropertyApp/README.md

 ### Model
 A Modelcontains all the data classes, database classes, API and repository.
-A Property data class is created using JSON to Kotlin class plugin to map the JSON data to Kotlin.
+A Property data class is created using "JSON to Kotlin class" plugin to map the JSON data to Kotlin.
 A Properties Api class to handle api requests and a repository takes care of how data will be fetched from the api.

               data class Property (
                      val ad_id : Int,